DorinDaniil/Image-Transform-Predict/README.md

-# Image-Transform-Predict
-Methods of Evidential Image Matching: Predicting Transformation Sequences to Derive One Image from Another
+# Methods of Evidential Image Matching: Predicting Transformation Sequences to Derive One Image from Another